-This section analyzes the issues and considerations within four categories: 1) managing train conflicts, 2) change management, 3) maximizing public investment in the Salesforce Transit Center, and 4) direct impacts to other RAB components.
+This section analyzes the issues and considerations within four categories: 1) managing train conflicts, 2) change management, 3) maximizing public investment in the Salesforce Transit Center, and 4) interactions with other RAB components.

-To solve for the issue of intermittent closures of the at-grade intersections of 16th Street and 7th/Mission Bay Drive for more than 20 minutes in the peak hours, this option requires the current design trench these two streets.
-In this alignment option, preventing significant conflicts across the two intersections is achieved by depressing the two streets into 45-foot deep, approximately 0.6 mile long trenches (See Exhibit 6) 10.
-Any street currently intersecting these two streets (Mission Bay Drive and 16th Street) north/south in this stretch would either need to be severed, or the intersecting street would need to be depressed to meet the depth of 16th Street.
-That could result in buildings on corners where two sides are bounded by walls approximately 35-50 feet in height, increasing the visual separation between the Mission Bay district and the city at large.
+To solve for the issue of intermittent closures of the at-grade Caltrain intersections of Mission Bay Drive and 16th Street for more than 20 minutes in the peak hours, this option requires the trenching of these two streets.
+In this alignment option, preventing significant conflicts across the two intersections is achieved by depressing the two streets into approximately 45-foot deep, 0.6 mile long trenches (See Exhibit 6).
+Any north/south street currently intersecting these two streets in this stretch would either need to be severed, or the intersecting street would need to be depressed.
+That could result in buildings on corners where two sides are bounded by walls approximately 50 feet in height, increasing the visual separation between the Mission Bay district and the city at large.